Halloween should be spooky, not unsafe!

 That means watching both ways before crossing the street (and driving slowly during trick-or-treat hours), and also inspecting the goodies in the bright lights of home before they are consumed.

-One way to avoid both scenarios is to attend a Trunk-or-Treat event.
-And coincidentally, Monongalia County Health Department has organized one this year.
-From 5:30 to 7:30 p.m.
-Tuesday, Oct.
-29, a group of staffers will be dressed up (in safe costumes, of course) to hand out candy to our attendees.
+The event will be held from 5:30 to 7:30 p.m.
+Thursday, Oct.
+30. A group of staffers will be dressed up (in safe costumes, of course) to hand out candy to our attendees.
 All are invited to join the party outside our main building at 453 Van Voorhis Road in Morgantown.

 Of course, because we are the health department, we’re also going to advocate for ways to make the eating experience better for children.